Inflectra/spira-documentation/docs/Spira-User-Manual/Incident-Tracking.md

 Clicking on the sprint hyperlinks in the headers will switch the incident board into the sprint view.

-## Notes
-### How a Requirement Gets Created from an Incident
+[^rq-in]:
     To create a requirement from an incident, the user needs must have the permission to create requirements (which makes sense).

     The creation process does not enforce the relevant requirement workflow.

     What gets copied over from the incident to the new requirement:

     - Name
     - Description
     - Owner
     - "Detected By" becomes Author
     - Component (as long as only a single component is selected on the incident)
     - "Resolved Release" becomes Release
     - Priority becomes Importance (if there is an exact name match)
     - "Estimated Effort" becomes Estimate (converting hours into points)
     - Custom Fields of type list or multilist that use the same list and have the same name (case insensitive)
     - Comments (using the name of the original author, but the comment creation date is the current date)
     - Attachments